acg-team/ConSTRain/README.md

 It is critical that chromosome names in this file match chromosome names in the alignment file exactly.
 *   Repeats: the location of repeats in the reference genome should be provided as a BED3+2 file, with the two extra columns indicating the repeat unit length and the repeat unit.
 E.g., `chr5 21004   21014   2   AT` specifies a dinucleotide repeat with sequence `ATATATATAT` starting at position 21004 on chromosome 5.
+Please note: ConSTRain currently only considers perfect repeat loci (i.e., the repeat unit is exactly the same each time, no interruptions or mismatches).
+If you provide a custom STR reference panel, please ensure that you only specify repeats of this nature, otherwise the ConSTRain output may not accurately reflect the genotype in the samples you're analysing.
 *   Copy number variants: CNVs can be specified as a BED3+1 file, with the extra column indicating the (absolute!) copy number of the region affected by the CNV.
 E.g., `chr5 106680   106750   3`.
 It is important to note that ConSTRain makes no effort to estimate the copy number of loci itself.